 A shared storage area OneDrive, OneDrive for Business, SharePoint Online and SharePoint Server are shared storage areas which enable co-authoring.

 Apps that support co-authoring Word and PowerPoint on all devices and versions more recent than Office 2010 support co-authoring.
-The Excel mobile apps and Excel 2016 with Office 365 also support co-authoring.
+The Excel mobile apps and the latest version of Excel for Office 365 also support co-authoring.

 A co-authoring friendly document Co-authoring is only supported on modern file formats including: .docx (Word), .pptx (PowerPoint), and .xlsx (Excel).